phthom/co/1-Docker-Lab.md

 **Note:**

 > This lab assumes that you have a Linux VM provided by the instructor.
-To get access to that provided VM (where ip address and root password are provided by the instructor):
+To get access to that provided VM (where ip address and labuser password are provided by the instructor):

-`ssh root@ipaddress`
+`ssh labuser<xx>@ipaddress`

-Or you can also use your own Docker running on your laptop with a recent version.
+Or you can also use your own Docker running on your **laptop** with a recent version.

+**Don't forget to use your number <xx> in some instructions.**